splitbrain/docker-phpfarm/README.md

      8071 | 7.1.3       | php-7.1

 There are two tags for this image: ``wheezy`` and ``jessie``, referring to the underlying Debian base system releases.
-If you need PHP 5.2 you have to use the ``wheezy`` tag, otherwise the ``jessie`` image provides a more modern environment.
+If you need PHP 5.1 or 5.2 you have to use the ``wheezy`` tag, otherwise the ``jessie`` image provides a more modern environment.

 Building the image
 ------------------